oroinc/platform/src/Oro/Bundle/MessageQueueBundle/Resources/doc/container_in_consumer.md

         - 'kernel'
 ```

-Please note that all persistent services must be declared as a public services.
+Please note that all persistent services must be declared as public services.

 Cache state
 -----------